 You should also consider your long-term plans.
 Think about when you might want to sell the property and who might want to buy it.

 You can use property websites to find possible investments that might fit the bill.
 You can also use the internet to read more about each area you might buy in.

-It's also worth taking to local estate agents, as they'll have knowledge of the area as well as expert advice and an idea of which areas are up and coming because of local development plans.
+It's also worth talking to local estate agents.
+They'll have knowledge of the area as well as expert advice and an idea of which areas are up and coming because of local development plans.

 When you've found several properties you're interested in, ask the estate agents to show you round them.
-Make sure you arrange further viewings for any you're seriously considering.
+Arrange further viewings for any you're seriously considering.

 Look out for any problems and decide if they're something you're happy to fix yourself.
 You could use this to help push down the price, if so.

-Making sure your offer is accepted while getting the lowest possible price can be a fine art.
-Read out guide, How to Haggle Down a House Price, for some tips.
+Making sure your offer is accepted, while getting the lowest possible price can be a fine art.
+Read our guide: How to Haggle Down a House Price, for some tips.